sukhvinder-ssr/Bankist-Web-SSR/README.md

 ### Built With

 This website is built with pure vanilla JavaScript along with HTML and CSS.
-It uses webpack as module bundler and NPM as package manager.
+It uses parcel as module bundler and NPM as package manager.

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)